 Pondering a move to Big Sky Country?
 Check out the best cities in the state to hang your (cowboy) hat.

-Outdoor recreation, nature wildlife, a good economy and multiple higher education choices are among the livability advantages in Montana, and here are 10 top communities in The Big Sky State:
+Outdoor recreation, natural beauty, a good economy and multiple higher education choices are among the livability advantages in The Big Sky State.
+Here are the 10 best places to live in Montana.

 Taking its name from five waterfalls, Great Falls is near the Missouri River.
 Malmstrom Air Force Base serves the community, and education options include the University of Providence and Great Falls College Montana State University.
 Four Seasons Arena books hundreds of music and sports events each year.